richardkoehler/pte/README.md

 conda activate pte
 ```

-Finally, to install PTE in an editable development version inside your conda enviroment type the following inside the PTE root directory:
+Finally, to install PTE in an editable development version inside your conda environment type the following inside the PTE root directory:

 ```bash
 conda develop .